What if I don't get a HMO licence?

-We may also apply to the First Tier Tribunal (Property Chamber) for a Rent Repayment Order to recover any housing benefit that has been paid in respect of the property for the previous year.
+We may also apply to the GOV.UK - First Tier Tribunal (Property Chamber) for a Rent Repayment Order to recover any housing benefit that has been paid in respect of the property for the previous year.

 Your tenants are also entitled to seek a Rent Repayment Order covering their previous years rent payments.

-Can you refuse to grant a license?
+Can you refuse to grant a licence?

-We will normally only refuse to grant a license if we think that there are serious difficulties surrounding the HMO, its management, or the fitness of the applicant to be involved in its management.
+We will normally only refuse to grant a licence if we think that there are serious difficulties surrounding the HMO, its management, or the fitness of the applicant to be involved in its management.

 We will try to resolve any difficulties amicably before refusing your licence and we will set out the reasons for our refusal.
-If we don't grant a license we will consult with you and other relevant persons beforehand and take your views into account.
+If we don't grant a licence we will consult with you and other relevant persons beforehand and take your views into account.

 We are under a duty, when a licence cannot be granted, to consider making an interim management order to take over the management of the property.